 Pharyngitis and tonsillitis are throat infections that cause inflammation.
-If the tonsils are mainly affected, it is called tonsillitis.
-If the throat is mainly affected, it is called pharyngitis.
+If the tonsils are mainly affected, it's called tonsillitis.
+If the throat is mainly affected, it's called pharyngitis.
 If you have both, it’s called pharyngotonsillitis.
 These infections are spread by close contact with others.
 Most cases happen during the winter or colder months.

 There are many causes of throat infections.
-Viruses are the most common cause and antibiotics will not help.
+Viruses are the most common cause and antibiotics won't help.
 Causes of throat infections include:

 Viruses (most common)